arduino/ArduinoCore-samd/bootloaders/zero/README.md

 1KB is reserved for the applet, and there are two 64 byte data buffers placed after it.
 The applet has its own stack at the top of RAM, but the word copy applet uses little/none of this.
 The bossac tool is responsible for loading the applet.
 See Devices.h from the Bossa source.

+**A running sketch *may* interfere with the bootloader installation process.
+Be sure you are running the existing bootloader or using a blank chip.**

 ## License